anantSinghCross/pothole-detection-system-using-convolution-neural-networks/README.md

 ### Note

 Since the dataset is web-scrapped from Google Images it is highly inconsistent.
 Therefore, it is recommended to use a proper dataset for training the model.
 There are a few good pothole datasets on kaggle but I didn't use them due to their huge size.
+If you're going to use it for research purposes the web-scrapped dataset won't suffice.